xephora/Threat-Remediation-Scripts/OneLaunch/readme.md

 - Removed redundancy when cleaning installation packages from the users' downloads folder.
 - Removal of uninstall key will now target `HKU\SID\Software\Microsoft\Windows\CurrentVersion\Uninstall\{4947c51a-26a9-4ed0-9a7b-c21e5ae0e71a}_is1`.
 - Thank you to @syntax53 for reporting the issues https://github.com/xephora/Threat-Remediation-Scripts/issues/4.

+### Update 07-16-2024

+Code has been cleaned up and templated.